belgort-clark/CTEC-126-Project-1/README.md

 ### What the page must look like

 - Here is what the completed [page needs to look like](visual.png)
 - The page uses Bootstrap and is fully responsive.
-Use it as a tool to learn a little bit about how Boostrap works.
+Use it as a tool to learn a little bit about how Bootstrap works.

 ### What's in the Box (the code you have been provied)